anagarciabautista/DatosMasivos/Practices/Readme.md

  Enciso Maldonado Aileen Yurely #15210329</H3>

  <H5 aling="center">

- 1.- Se agregan las librerias del algortimo
+1.- The algorithm libraries are added

- 2.- Se carga los datos en la variable "data" en formato "libsvm"
+ 2.- The data is loaded in the variable "data" in "libsvm" format

- 3.- Se agrega una nueva columna "IndexLabel" que tendra todos los datos de la columna "label"
+ 3.- A new column "IndexLabel" is added that will have all the data of the column "label"

- 4.- Se agrega una nueva columna "indexedFeatures" que tendra todos los datos de la columna "features"
+ 4.- A new "indexedFeatures" column is added that will have all the data in the "features" column

- 5.- Se declaran dos arreglos; "trainingData" y "testData" de los cuales tendran 70% y 30% de los datos que fueron declarados en la  variable "data"
+ 5.- Two arrangements are declared; "trainingData" and "testData" of which will have 70% and 30% of the data that were declared in the   variable "data"

- 6.- Se declara el modelo y se agregan como parametros "indexedLabel" y "indexedFeatures", que son las etiquetas de cada clase y las caracteristicas de esa clase
+ 6.- The model is declared and "indexedLabel" and "indexedFeatures" are added as parameters, which are the labels of each class and the characteristics of that class

- 7.- Se convierten las "indexedLabel" a las etiquetas originales
+ 7.- The "indexedLabel" are converted to the original tags

- 8.- Se declara el objeto "pipeline" en donde nos ayudara a pasar el codigo por estados, estos mismos estan declarados despues de "Array"
+ 8.- The "pipeline" object is declared where it will help us to pass the code by states, these are declared after "Array"

-9.- Se entrena el modelo con los datos de entrenamiento
+9.- The model is trained with the training data

-10.- Se hacen las predicciones con el modelos ya entrenado y con los datos de prueba que representan el 30%
+10.- Predictions are made with the model already trained and with the test data representing 30%

-11.- Se mandan a imprimir o se seleccionan algunas columnas y se muestran solo las primerias 5
+11.- Some columns are sent to print or selected and only the first 5 are shown

-12.- Se evalua la precision y se agrega a una variable "accuracy"
+12.- Accuracy is evaluated and added to a variable "accuracy"

-13.- Se manda a imprimir el error de precision del modelo
+13.- The model precision error is sent to print

-14.- Se manda a imprimir el arbol por medio de condicionales "if and else"</H5>
+14.- The tree is sent to print by means of conditionals "if and else"</H5>

     import org.apache.spark.ml.Pipeline
     import org.apache.spark.ml.classification.{GBTClassificationModel, GBTClassifier}